Holland Park

 Holland Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Holland Park is notably high, with 44.4% of residents aged 15 and above holding university qualifications, compared to the Queensland average of 25.7% and the Australian average of 30.4%.
-Bachelor degrees are the most prevalent at 29.6%, followed by postgraduate qualifications at 10.0% and graduate diplomas at 4.8%.
-Vocational credentials are also common, with 25.5% of residents aged 15 and above holding them, including advanced diplomas (9.8%) and certificates (15.7%).
-Educational participation is high, with 33.2% of residents currently enrolled in formal education.
+Educational attainment in Holland Park is notable with 44.4% of residents aged 15+ holding university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% in Australia.
+Bachelor degrees are the most common at 29.6%, followed by postgraduate qualifications at 10.0% and graduate diplomas at 4.8%.
+Vocational credentials are also prevalent, with 25.5% of residents aged 15+ holding them, including advanced diplomas (9.8%) and certificates (15.7%).
+Educational participation is high, with 33.2% of residents currently enrolled in formal education, comprising 10.7% in primary, 10.0% in secondary, and 7.3% in tertiary education.

 Frequently Asked Questions - Education